 - Don’t play games with large dogs in which the dogs are encouraged to lunge at people.
 Playing rough can unexpectedly escalate into a dog attack.

 - Don’t let children be near dogs when they’re eating.
-This should go without saying but I saw the most horrible video recently of a four-year old little girl who was in the kitchen with six male Pit Bulls.
-She was instructing the dogs to sit and stay, making a point of the fact that they all had to be sitting nicely before she’d feed them.
+This should go without saying but I saw the most unbelievable video recently of a four-year old little girl who was in the kitchen with six male Pit Bulls.
+She was instructing the dogs to sit and stay, making a point of the fact that they all had to be sitting nicely before she fed them.
 Once the dogs were all sitting and waiting obediently, she scooped up a large bowl of dry food and poured it on the floor in front of her.
 She then told the dogs “okay!” and the dogs immediately moved forward, all starting to eat at the same time.
 The whole time this was going on, the little girl’s mother was doing a running commentary in the back ground, saying that this was proof that Pit Bulls can be trusted.
 Yet, the truth of the matter is: no one can predict the behavior of any animal all the time.
 There are flukes and variables in life that cannot be anticipated just as Siegfried and Roy discovered when they were doing their tiger show in Las Vegas.
 It’s incredibly irresponsible and reckless to take chances with a child in this way.
-The little girl doesn’t know any better as she’s just doing the bidding of her parents.
+The little girl doesn’t know any better as she’s simply doing the bidding of her mother.
 There’s no way that a four-year old child can fully comprehend the possible consequences of her actions in a situation like this.
-All it would have taken is for one of those Pit Bulls to act out and that little girl would have been smack dab in the middle of six fighting Pit Bulls.
+All it would have taken is for one of those Pit Bulls to act out and that little girl would have been caught in the middle of six fighting Pit Bulls.

-The kind of recklessness comes from the belief that people have that dogs won’t bite if they’re raised and trained properly.
+This kind of recklessness comes from the belief that so many people have that dogs won’t bite if they’re raised and trained properly.
 All dogs have the potential to bite.
 Biting is how dogs express themselves: it’s how they interact with their pack so as to establish a pecking order; it’s how they play; it’s how they protect their turf or themselves from other dogs; it’s how they kill for sport or for nourishment.
 We can’t afford to be naïve about the fact that dogs bite for many reasons, that there’s no way for anyone to predict with 100% accuracy how a dog will behave in any given situation.
 Just because a dog behaved well yesterday under a certain set of circumstances doesn’t mean the dog will behave well today under those same circumstances.
 Behavior simply can’t be predicted with 100% accuracy.
 That’s why we must take every precaution possible to make sure that we’re never in the position of having to look back and say, “If only…”